harness/developer-hub/docs/first-gen/continuous-delivery/kubernetes-deployments/link-resource-files-or-helm-charts-in-git-repos.md

 helpdocs_is_published: true
 ---

 This content is for Harness [FirstGen](../../../getting-started/harness-first-gen-vs-harness-next-gen.md).
+Switch to [NextGen](https://docs.harness.io/category/qfj6m1k2c4).

-Switch to [NextGen](https://docs.harness.io/category/qfj6m1k2c4).You can use your Git repo for the configuration files in **Manifests** and Harness will use them at runtime.
+You can use your Git repo for the configuration files in **Manifests** and Harness will use them at runtime.
 You have two options for remote files:

 * **Standard Kubernetes Resources in YAML** - These files are simply the YAML manifest files stored on a remote Git repo.
 * **Helm Chart from Source Repository** - These are Helm chart files stored in standard Helm syntax in YAML on a remote Git repo.